 7. Look for the right place

-Finding a peaceful corner where you feed your little one can also make things a lot easier for you.
+Finding a peaceful corner where you feed your little one can also make things much easier for you.
 Look for a comfortable bench or a grassy spot under a tree to nurse.

-Your own comfort is critical, so make sure you are in the right posture.
+Your comfort is critical, so ensure you are in the correct posture.
 This will also help the baby with easy access and will make most people think you are just relaxing with your little one.

 8. Learn how to deal with negative comments

-While such incidences happen rarely, it’s best to be prepped.
-Most people tend to mind their own business, but there are some people who are always prepared to deliver a sermon on public decency.
+While such incidences happen rarely, it’s best to be prepared.
+Most people tend to mind their own business, but some people are always prepared to deliver a sermon on public decency.

-First of all, know that there’s nothing wrong with breastfeeding your baby in a public place.
+First, know there’s nothing wrong with breastfeeding your baby in a public place.
 If someone points it out, make sure you are ready with a polite yet straightforward answer.
 Just tell them you are feeding your hungry baby and you know it’s your right.

 Straightforward statements like these will get your point across.

 Confidence is the key.
-Feed your baby regardless of where you are because your country backs you up with laws that protect a mother’s right to nurse her baby despite the location.
-As far as postpartum depression is concerned, if you have been a victim, check mci online to seek for quality medical care provided through the maintenance and promotion of excellent medical education.
+In the United States, feed your baby regardless of where you are because laws protect a mother’s right to nurse her baby despite the location.